SOS598-RDM/assignment_submission_workflow/README.md

 * _URL_ is the address to the GitHub repository that we want to clone (and that we have copied to our clipboard in the above step)
 * _Full path_ will be the full path to the repository on your computer once you have cloned it

 The only thing you need to decide here is where to put the directory on your computer.
 I have a directory called _localRepos_ where I clone all of my GitHub repositories to my local computer.
-It really does not matter, but give it some thought, and generally put the directory in a place where you can access it easily (e.g., do not bury it 10 directories deep) and avoid high-traffic areas like your Desktop, also avoid a locatio that is synced with another service like Dropbox or iCloud.
+Technically, you can put the directory anywhere on your computer's file system and it will work fine, but give it some thought as using a consistent location and naming convention will contribute to a more efficient workflow.
+Some things to consider: (1) generally put the directory in a place where you can access it easily (e.g., do not bury it 10 directories deep), (2) avoid high-traffic areas like your Desktop, and (3) avoid a location that is synced with another service like Dropbox or iCloud.
 Pick a spot on your computer to place the repository with the browse button, paste the address to the repository that you copied from GitHub in the URL box, and hit the greenish _clone the repo button_ on the lower right.

 **GitKraken: respository management screen**
 ![gitkraken_clone](figures/gitkraken_clone.png)